CarstenAgerskov/skill-the-cows-lists/README.md

 or bugfixes.

-The following commands installs the skill manually, replace branch "origin/18.2.6b" below with the branch that best corresponds to the mycroft version you are running:
+The following commands installs the skill manually, replace branch "origin/dev" below with the branch that best corresponds to the mycroft version you are running:
 ```
 cd /opt/mycroft/skills/
 git clone https://github.com/CarstenAgerskov/skill-the-cows-lists.git carstena-the-cows-lists
 cd carstena-the-cows-lists/
-git checkout origin/18.2.6b
+git checkout origin/dev
 ```

-Either install requirements on a Python 3 based Mycroft
+Re-read the "Installation" section of the README.md after checkout, there may be some specifics for the branch you have chosen.

+For branch "origin/dev", do the following:
 ```
 cd <your mycroft-core directory>
 # When using bash/zsh use source as shown below, otherwise consult the venv documentation